 Japanese knotweed can be a real menace.
-It grows rapidly and is very difficult to eradicate.
+It grows rapidly and is very difficult to eradicate without professional help.
 In the UK, it has the label of an invasive species.
-It has been known to damage buildings, suppress plants’ development around it, and knock thousands off property prices.
+It has been known to damage buildings, grow through foundations, suppress native plants’ development around it, and knock thousands off of property prices.

-The spread of Fallopia japonica (its Latin name) has reached epic proportions.
+The spread of Fallopia japonica (the Latin name of Japanese knotweed) has reached epic proportions and more cases are identified every day.
 It can now be found in many parts of London, Merseyside, Bristol, and Lancashire, and is spreading along corridors from Nottingham to Sheffield and Swansea to Newport.

 What Happens to Japanese Knotweed in Winter?

 As temperatures start to plummet, in winter, Japanese knotweed looks like it’s dying off.
 The vigorously growing bamboo-like canes turn brown and look like they have no life in them.
 The canes appear spindly and lose their leaves.